httpwg/http2-spec/draft.md

 * http2-tls-relaxed - http/2.x over TLS over TCP (see {{relaxed}})

 Most of these are already latently defined by HTTP/2.0, with the exception being http2-tls-relaxed, defined below.
+Note that the focus of this proposal is on the semantics of the identifiers; an exact syntax for them is not part of it.

 By indicating the use of TLS in the protocol identifier allows a client and server to negotiate the use of TLS for "http://" URIs; if the server offers http2-tls, the client can select that protocol, start TLS and use it.

 Note that, as discussed in {{downgrade}}, there may be situations (e.g,.
 ALPN) where advertising some of these profiles are inapplicable or inadvisable.
 For example, in an ALPN negotiation for a "https://" URI, it is only sensible to offer http1-tls and http2-tls.

 ## The "http2-tls-relaxed" Protocol {#relaxed}